parkercouch/just-smash-bricks/README.md

 # Just Smash Bricks!
+## School Branch
+This was originally a 1 week project at GA.
+This branch is where the game was at when turned in.

 ### What is this?
 This is a breakout/arkanoid type game.
 I originally had one week to make the game